AlexKirchuk/BSU/Year 2/Algorithms/Graphs/README.md

 ### **0.9 — Maximum Flow (Hard Version)**
 Compute maximum flow in a large directed network (up to 200k vertices).
 Includes stress tests with up to 10-second time limits.

+---

+## ⭐ Individual Problem (Advanced)

+### **Problem 19 — The Great Pyramid of Khufu**
+Inside a system of **N rooms** inside the Pyramid of Khufu, **M bidirectional teleportation devices** connect pairs of rooms.
+Each device consists of two independent modules located in different rooms, each activating periodically at integer time intervals.
+A device can be used **only when both modules activate simultaneously**.

+Indiana Jones must reach **room N** from **room 1** as fast as possible, with movement between rooms taking **0.5 time units** once the device is available.

+You must compute:

+- the **minimum possible travel time**, and
+- the **sequence of device indices** used to reach room **N**.

+A valid path is guaranteed to exist.

+---

+This set focuses on mastering graph representations, graph traversal, shortest-path algorithms, and modeling dynamic systems through graph-based structures.